anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 # Signature mechanisms

-Three signature systems have been defined for Vouchers Artifacts.
+Three signature systems have been defined for Voucher Artifacts.

-{{cBRSKI}} defines a mechanism that uses COSE {{COSE}}, with the Voucher Data encoded using {{RFC9254}}.
+{{cBRSKI}} defines a mechanism that uses COSE {{COSE}}, with the Voucher Data encoded using YANG-CBOR {{RFC9254}}.
 However, as the SID {{RFC9254}} allocation process requires up-to-date YANG, the SID values for this mechanism are presented in this document.

 {{jBRSKI}} defines a mechanism that uses JSON {{RFC8259}} and {{JWS}}.

-The CMS signing mechanism first defined in {{RFC8366}} continues to be defined here.
+The CMS signing mechanism first defined in {{RFC8366}} continues to be defined in this document.

 ## CMS Format Voucher Artifact {#cms-voucher}

+The CMS data structure consists of the `ContentInfo` defined in {{Section 3 of RFC5652}}, which contains a single `SignedData` structure.
+The `SignedData` structure is specified by Section 5.1 of {{RFC5652}}, encoded using ASN.1 Distinguished Encoding Rules (DER), as specified in ITU-T X.690 {{ITU-T.X690}}.

+The `SignedData` structure contains a single `EncapsulatedContentInfo` structure, defined in {{Section 5.2 of RFC5652}}.
 An object identifier (OID) {{ITU-T.X680}} for JSON-encoded Voucher Data is allocated in {{iana-contenttype}}.
-This OID is placed in the 'eContentType' field in the EncapsulatedContentInfo:
+This OID is placed in the `'eContentType'` field in the `EncapsulatedContentInfo`, with the OID defined as follows:

 ~~~~
 id-smime OBJECT IDENTIFIER ::= { iso(1) member-body(2)